yy96/WhatsYourKindofMovie/index.md

   <h5 style="text-align: center;">Sentiment scores for each community</h5>
 </figure>

 The sentiment score distributions and the average sentiment scores appear to be similar for first three community groups.
 Community 4 could be considered as an outlier as there are only 70 users included and 2 users with non-zero sentiment scores.
-Thus, we would like conclude that the communities is not split based on sentiment scores.
+Thus, we can conclude that the communities is not split based on sentiment scores.

+From the review master table, there is information about the tags given by the users about the movies they watched.
+We would like to determine if these communities are formed by the tags that they have given.

 ### 5.3 Text Analysis
+One way to perform our investigation is via *Text Analysis*.
+We will be analysing tags given by the users.

 #### 5.3.1 Top Tags
 *       **Top 1 frequently used tags by all users** <br/>
 Through our research, we found that the most frequently used tag by all users is `Comedy`.